-Bruce W. BryantLower, Middle, and Upper School Music
+Bruce W. BryantLower, Middle, and Upper School Music and Pre-K-12 Music Chair

 In previous years at Park, he has taught music to Kindergarten, Middle School Chorus, and several Upper School groups, including Madrigal, Wind Ensemble, and Tenor Bass a cappella.